District VIII Distinguished Service Award

 The Distinguished Service Award is given to a CASE VIII member for outstanding service to the district.
 The service may come in any number of ways, including:

 - conference leadership and/or speaker

 - exceptional volunteer role, such as a lengthy record of designing/producing materials for conferences

 - distinguished service on the board and with CASE International (trustee, commission, or other major volunteer role).

 The award is given to a current District VIII employee, or someone who has been a district member within the past three years.
 The Distinguished Service Award recipient is selected by the Executive Committee of the Board.

-Mark will be formally recognized for his distinguished service at the Award Luncheon during the CASE VIII 2019 Conference in Vancouver at 12:30 p.m. on February 14, 2019
+Rucker will be formally recognized for his distinguished service during the awards luncheon during the CASE District VIII 2020 Conference on Jan.
+30 in Renton, Washington.